Usearus/foli-2023/README.md

     -   Grab the end of the job description sheet and make it smaller
     -   Delete this sheet when done

--   "target" role, salary, etc...
 -   Sticky survey at bottom
-    -   What do you like, what's missing, what to chat about it?
+    What do you like, what's missing, what to chat about it?

+-   Mobile: Simplify single job page by removing the navbar and adding a back button.

+---LOW PRIORITY---

+-   AddSheetModal missing title count & limitation.
+(May use context for this)
+-   Figure out refactoring modal onboarding
 -   Add company research template
     -   How large is the company?
     -   Who is the hiring manager?